-It is therefore expected that the Institutional Review will be completed after the Consultant receives the harmonized policy guidance and Submit Final Report for consideration by Council in November 2014.
-This was also accepted by the Summit which on April 30, 2014, considered the Report of the Council on Institutional Review.
+It is therefore expected that Council will complete the Institutional Review after the Consultant receives the harmonized policy guidance and Submit Final Report for consideration in November 2014.
+This was also accepted by the Summit, which on April 30, 2014, considered the Report of the Council on Institutional Review.
 The Summit noted that more work and consultations are to be done by Partners States and the Council of Ministers.

-The Summit directed the Council of Ministers to finalise and report at its 16th ordinary Summit in November 2014.
+The Summit directed the Council of Ministers to finalize and report at its 16th ordinary Summit in November 2014.